Stacked glass payment cards with an R$ symbol, Christ the Redeemer silhouette, and Brazilian flag

 Borrow-to-Spend for Large Holders

-Brazilian users with significant ETH holdings can use ether.fi (3% cashback) to borrow against staked positions.
-This avoids triggering a crypto disposition entirely, keeping you under the R$35K monthly threshold more easily.
-At 7% borrow rate versus 15% capital gains tax on amounts above the exemption, the math favors borrowing when holding large appreciated positions.
+Brazilian users with large ETH holdings can use ether.fi (3% cashback) to borrow against staked positions.
+This avoids triggering a crypto disposition entirely - critical now that every disposition is taxable at 17.5% regardless of amount.
+At 7% borrow rate versus 17.5% capital gains tax on appreciated crypto, the math strongly favors borrowing when holding positions with large unrealized gains.

 Local Payment Infrastructure